Skip to main content

 TRICARE × Gender-affirming care

-How to appeal a TRICARE gender-affirming care denial
+How to appeal your TRICARE gender-affirming care denial

 Gender-affirming care denials may implicate the federal Affordable Care Act's Section 1557 anti-discrimination provisions and the WPATH Standards of Care (SOC 8) clinical framework.
 This guide is specific to TRICARE appeals.